-- (iii) For ground-borne noise impacts, the criteria and assessment methodology shall be documented in the EIA report for consideration in accordance with the TM.
-Reference can be made to relevant previous studies.
-Site measurements at appropriate locations may be required in order to obtain the empirical input parameters required in the ground-borne noise model. - (iv) To minimize the construction noise impact, alternative construction methods to replace percussive piling shall be proposed as far as practicable. - (v) Not Used - (vi) If the unmitigated construction noise levels are found exceeding the relevant criteria, the Applicant shall propose practicable direct mitigation measures (including movable barriers, enclosures, quieter alternative methods, re-scheduling and restricting hours of operation of noisy tasks) to minimize the impact.
-If the mitigated noise levels still exceed the relevant criteria, the duration of the noise exceedance shall be given. - (vii) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
+- (iii) To minimize the construction noise impact, alternative construction methods to replace percussive piling and blasting shall be proposed as far as practicable. - (iv) If the unmitigated construction noise levels are found exceeding the relevant criteria, the Applicant shall propose practicable direct mitigation measures (including movable barriers, enclosures, quieter alternative methods, re-scheduling and restricting hours of operation of noisy tasks) to minimize the impact.
+If the mitigated noise levels still exceed the relevant criteria, the duration of the noise exceedance shall be given. - (v) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
 In case the Applicant needs to evaluate whether construction works in restricted hours as defined under the NCO are feasible or not in the context of programming construction works, reference should be made to relevant technical memoranda issued under the NCO.
 Regardless of the results of construction noise impact assessment for restricted hours, the Noise Control Authority will process Construction Noise Permit (CNP) application, if necessary, based on the NCO, the relevant technical memoranda issued under the NCO, and the contemporary conditions/situations.
 This aspect should be explicitly stated in the noise chapter and the conclusions and recommendations chapter in EIA report.